tekosulaiman/tekosulaiman.site/content/posts/best-practices-for-security-documentation-compliance.md

 - Classification labels (confidential, internal, public)
 - Review and approval workflows

+> Need a more complete documentation workflow?
+Read [How to Create Comprehensive Security Documentation](https://tekosulaiman.site/how-to-create-comprehensive-security-documentation/) for a structured approach.

 ## Conducting Effective Risk Assessments and Documentation

 *Risk assessment documentation* forms the cornerstone of compliance efforts.
 I cannot overstate how important thorough risk assessments are they identify vulnerabilities, assess their potential impact, and guide your security investments.